Part IX

 Our Response:

 Here, Mr. Pack hides behind a host of legitimate reasons that may require money to be spent on the Sabbath and misrepresents the authors of a book that never once hints at what he (Mr. Pack) is suggesting.
 He knows full well that A Sabbath Test is not about third world countries or situations that are unavoidable.
 In truth it’s about him (Dave Pack) as a contemporary “noble of Judah.”
-This “noble” has the gall to suggest that those who honor God’s command to refrain from going to restaurants on His Sabbath actually want God’s people to go hungry on this day.
-He does this to justify himself when making reservations at an exclusive bistro and dropping $200 on an exquisite meal.
+This “noble” has the gall to suggest that those who honor God’s command to refrain from going to restaurants on His Sabbath actually want God’s people to suffer on this day.
+He does this to justify himself when making Friday evening reservations at an exclusive bistro and dropping $200 on an exquisite meal.
 However, being that he brought it up here is Blow the Trumpet’s response:

 The Bible doesn’t address tollbooths.
 It doesn’t address parking lots in modern cities.
 It doesn’t address electricity, water & power or Mr. Pack’s phone service.
 The Bible doesn’t address a host of issues that may require money to be spent in our contemporary world.
-Furthermore, to employ such arguments and represent them as “scriptural facts” is an act of extraordinary cowardice.
+Furthermore, to employ such arguments and represent them as “Biblical facts” is an act of extraordinary cowardice.
 Additionally, to suggest that the authors of A Sabbath Test want to make the Sabbath a burden is to suggest that this was God’s motivation in the Sinai desert.

 However, there is good news.
 The Bible is not silent on everything pertaining to this issue.
 For example: IT DOES ADDRESS DINING OUT ON THE SABBATH AND TEACHING OTHERS TO DO THE SAME!
-Furthermore, the scriptures declare that Mr. Pack’s attempt to dignify this practice is a reproach to both God Almighty and His HOLY Sabbath.
-That day is SACRED!
+Furthermore, the scriptures declare that Mr. Pack’s attempt to dignify this practice is a reproach to both God Almighty and His Sabbath.
+That Sabbath is SACRED!
 It is HOLY!
-And both Mr. Pack and others who think they can defend their position by saying, “It depends on the meaning of the word ‘your’” would be well advised to take their dirty feet off of it.
+And both Dave Pack and others who think they can defend their position by parading a plethora of "Yea buts and what ifs?" would be well advised to take their dirty feet off of it.

 In conclusion, here is what God Almighty is telling Dave Pack and anyone else who thinks he can engage in this practice, and teach God’s children to do the same:

-David C Pack, You shall NOT procure food on My Sabbath.
+David C. Pack, You shall NOT procure food on My Sabbath.
 If you do, you profane My day and you FAIL my test!

-David C Pack, You shall not prepare food on My Sabbath.
+David C. Pack, You shall not prepare food on My Sabbath.
 If you do, you profane My day and you FAIL My test!

 A Final Thought